schiffy91/template.js/README.md

 ```

 ### header.html
 This file is static HTML that can be included in any of your website's pages.
+Support for nested templates is planned.
 ```
 <!DOCTYPE html>
 <html lang="en" xmlns="http://www.w3.org/1999/xhtml" xmlns:fb="http://ogp.me/ns/fb#">